-- Complete the IP survey at the Luanshya & Mkushi Projects then analyse the results for incremental targets for test-drilling; and - o Commence work on the inaugural drilling campaign for the Luanshya Project.
+- o Update on IP survey at the Mkushi Project; and - o Commence work on the inaugural drilling campaign for the Luanshya Project.

 For and on behalf of Castillo Copper

 Simon Paull

 Managing Director

 ABOUT CASTILLO COPPER

 Castillo Copper Limited is an Australian-based explorer primarily focused on copper across Australia and Zambia.
 The group is embarking on a strategic transformation to morph into a mid-tier copper group underpinned by its core projects: